semacu/20180726_TrainMalta_Unix_R/README.md

 - `ls`: lists directories available in the current directory

 Commands can often take options, which help commands to be more specific.
-Options are defined with the `-` or `--` symbols.
+Options are defined with the en dash `-` or double en dash `--` symbols.

 - `ls -l`: provides additional info on files and directories
 - `ls -la`: (options can be combined) this includes hidden files (.name)